MSBuild Toolset (ToolsVersion)

 The ToolsVersion attribute is also used for project migration.
 For example, if you open a Visual Studio 2008 project in Visual Studio 2010, the project file is updated to include ToolsVersion=”4.0”.
 If you then try to open that project in Visual Studio 2008, it doesn’t recognize the upgraded ToolsVersion and therefore builds the project as though the attribute was still set to 3.5.

 Visual Studio 2010 and Visual Studio 2012 use a ToolsVersion of 4.0.
 Visual Studio 2013 uses a ToolsVersion of 12.0.
 In many cases, you can open the project in all three versions of Visual Studio without modification.
 Visual Studio always uses the correct Toolset, but you will be notified if the version used does not match the version in the project file.
 In almost all cases, this warning is benign as the Toolsets are compatible in most cases.

 Sub-toolsets, which are described later in this topic, allow MSBuild to automatically switch which set of tools to use based on the context in which the build is being run.
 For example, MSBuild uses a newer set of tools when it's run in Visual Studio 2012 than when it's run in Visual Studio 2010, without your having to explicitly change the project file.
-For more information, see How to: Modify a Project System So That Projects Load in Multiple Versions of Visual Studio.
+For more information, see How to: Make Projects Version-Aware.

 Implement a Toolset by selecting the paths of the various tools, targets, and tasks that make up the Toolset.
 The tools in the Toolset that MSBuild defines come from the following sources: